tianleimin/fetch-teleop/data/README.md

 Similar to the merge bag script, you will be prompted to input the prefix of the bag you want to convert.
 For example, if you input the prefix `fetch_test`, then a bag of the form `fetch_test_<>_combined.bag` will be converted to CSV.

+## CSV preprocessing for RL experiments

+`Preprocess.py` will take the generated raw csv files and combine them into a dataset that can by used with [Minerva](https://github.com/takuseno/minerva) for offline deep RL experiments